-■ his is where you can choose if you use ICC profiles as your calibration method.
+his is where you can choose if you use ICC profiles as your calibration method.
 You can choose which rendering intent is used and the profiles for calibration and colour space conversion.
 ICC profiles are used to match colours from one device, say a press, to another device, say an inkjet.
 It does this by mapping an input to an output colour.
-See the Colour section for more information.
+See the "Calibration Guide" on page 116 for more information.
 The options available for ICC Profiles are shown below.